 I’m one of the moderators on a large email discussion list.
 Quite often when we receive a message for approval it might be full of what I can only call “funny characters” or character sequences.
 They always begin with an equals sign, though.
 For example, things like =0D=0A and =3D appear throughout the message.

 But wait, this gets even more odd.
 If we allow such a message to go through to our list, most members who receive the messages individually don’t see this oddness; messages look just fine to them.
 And yet, members who receive these messages in a periodic digest see the same funny characters as we moderators do.

 What’s up what that?

-You’d think that with plain-text email having been around for as long as it’s been issues like this would have been resolved by now.
+You’d think that with plain-text email having been around for as long as it has, issues like this would have been resolved by now.

 The problem is that there’s “plain text” email, and then there’s “plain text” email.
 That’s correct — not all “plain text” is created equal.

-The approvals are coming to you in “raw” form.
-Your mailing list software has most likely removed or overridden the mail header information that says “this is quoted-printable” and hence your mail program doesn’t know that it should decode the encoded characters.
-It simply believes that it’s unencoded plain text email, and it should just be displayed as-is.
+In the case of your mailing list, the approvals are likely arriving in some kind of “raw” form.
+Your mailing list software has probably removed or overridden the header information.
+As a result, your mail program doesn’t know that it should decode the encoded characters.
+It sees it as unencoded plain text email and displays it as-is.

 Digests are special